nicodv/kmodes/README.rst

 Missing / unseen data
 _____________________

-The k-modes algorithm accepts `np.NaN`s as missing values in the `X` matrix.
+The k-modes algorithm accepts :code:`np.NaN` values as missing values in the :code:`X` matrix.
 When fitting the model, these values are encoded into their own category (let's call it "unknown values").
-When predicting, the model treats any values in `X` that (1) it has not seen before during training or (2) are missing as being a member of the "unknown values" category.
+When predicting, the model treats any values in :code:`X` that (1) it has not seen before during training or (2) are missing as being a member of the "unknown values" category.
 Simply put, the algorithm treats any missing / unseen data as matching with each other but mismatching with non-missing / seen data when determining similarity between points.

-The k-prototypes also accepts `np.NaN`s as missing values for the categorical variables, but does *not* accept missing values for the numerical values.
+The k-prototypes also accepts :code:`np.NaN` values as missing values for the categorical variables, but does *not* accept missing values for the numerical values.
 It is up to the user to come up with a way of handling these missing data that is appropriate for the problem at hand.